chagge/launcher/README.md

 * open web-brower download directory to check the file you just downloaded etc.

-After this voice-to-node binding, users can reach a node directly by repeat the node's associating speech command.

 How is it different from other speech based UI?
 ---